How much do twins cost compared to singletons? Don’t forget these overlooked and surprising costs of raising twins to better prepare.

 Whether baby food and solids or table food and snacks, food expenses add up with twins.
 Groceries and even restaurant outings might be an extra cost for twins compared to singletons.

-I expect that my twins will only eat even more as they grow into voracious tweens and teens and the inevitable growth spurts.
+My twins only eat even more now that they’re older and go through inevitable growth spurts.
 The upside?
 Once your twins are a year old, the extra cost of milk and solids can more than make up for the cost of formula.

 There’s no other way around it: twins usually mean more diapers, regardless of size.